wp-plugins/contact-form-builder/readme.txt

 *   Emailing option to the administrator upon submitting a form.
 *   Google Maps integration.
 *   Possibility of sending the copy of the submitted data to the user.
-*   Google ReCaptcha support for avoiding spam.
+*   Google ReCaptcha and simple captcha support for avoiding spam.
 *   Possibility to change the form layout using the corresponding section.
 *   Preview possibility for each form at the Manager Section.
 *   Possibility to create required fields.